 You may also pay an extra $35 for expedited review service.
 I recommend that you pay the extra $35, which will cause the ACC to review your articles of incorporation within the shortest time period possible.
 If you do not pay the extra $35 it could take up to a month for the ACC to approve or reject your articles of incorporation.
 When the articles are approved, the date of approval reverts back to the date the articles were filed.
 The problems with using regular review service rather than the expedited review are: (i) it can substantially reduce the time remaining to publish the articles of incorporation and deliver the affidavit of publication to the ACC, and (ii) you may have to wait a month to find out that your articles were rejected.

-File your articles of incorporation, the certificate(s) of disclosure and the cover sheet and pay the filing fee at either of the following ACC locations:
+File your articles of incorporation, the certificate(s) of disclosure and the cover sheet and pay the filing fee at the following ACC office:

 Phoenix office: 1300 W. Washington, 1st Floor, Phoenix, AZ 85007.